boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 # Spline Area Chart

-Spline Area chart allows you to showcase the difference between the minimum and maximum values over a certain time period with data points are connected by smooth curves.
+The Spline Area chart allows you to showcase the difference between the minimum and maximum values over a certain time period, with data points connected by smooth curves.

 ![Spline Area Chart](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/spline-area-chart.png)

 ## How to configure the table data to spline area chart?

-Spline Area chart needs a minimum 1 value element and 1 column element to showcase.
-The `measure` or `expression` field that you would like to analyze can be dropped into the Y values block.
-The `dimension` that you would like to categorize the measure can be dropped onto the Columns block.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto the Rows block in addition.
+To configure data for a Spline Area chart, you need at least 1 value element and 1 column element.
+The `measure` or `expression` field you want to analyze can be dropped into the Y values block.
+The `dimension` you want to categorize the measure can be dropped onto the Columns block.
+If you want to categorize based on a series, then the respective dimension can be dropped onto the Rows block in addition.

-Follow the steps to configure data to Spline Area chart:
+Follow these steps to configure data for a Spline Area Chart:

-1. Drag and drop the control to canvas and resize it to your required size.
+1. Drag and drop the control to the canvas and resize it to your required size.

 ![Drag and drop the control](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/add-splineareachart.png)